birdwes/TDA30_Asterisk_h323/content/OtherConsiderations.md

 I use a UPS system to protect my PBX, router and Raspberry Pi (IPSEC router).

+If you have only one PSTN line, such as in a residential situation you might want to consider connecting both LCOT ports 1 and 2 to the single line, in parallel.
+This will allow power failure emergency calls to be dialled from either of two extensions, instead of one.

 ## CO Lines that are unavailable

 To avoid sending an emergency call to a CO line that is unavailable, it is important to ensure that all unused and faulty CO lines are excluded from availability: